rdeepak2002/FruitMonitorDevice/README.md

 ## About

-IoT device application for the Fruit Vision service.
+IoT device application for the FruitVision service.
 This is only compatible with Linux machines.

 ## How to Run